 Once mold has taken root on your windows, it’s a sure sign there’s a more serious problem underway.
 Learn more about what causes mold, why it’s dangerous and how to give your windows a quick fix below.
 If you’re in need of window replacements, we’re here to help.

 Why Is There Mold on the Inside of My Windows?

 Mold grows best in moist and dark conditions.
 It commonly develops in and around window sills as a result of leaking rain on the outside or condensation on the interior of your window.
-This may be a result of poor window seals or a lack of proper ventilation.
+Mold around windows may be a result of poor window seals or a lack of proper ventilation.

 If you don’t dust between your glass panes regularly, the dust may accumulate organic matter, leading to mold growth.

-To prevent mold from growing between your window panes, you need to keep the join between your glass and wood or aluminum frame clean.
+To prevent mold from growing between double pane windows, you need to keep the joint between your glass and wood or aluminum frame clean.
 This includes keeping it free of dust and moisture, both of which speed mold growth.
 Scrub these parts of your window regularly.
 You might also want to consider reducing your home’s humidity levels by resetting the humidifier and removing any indoor plants.

 You’re most likely to see mold growing on windows that are exposed to high amounts of moisture, like a bathroom window.
 Keep a close eye on these areas to spot mold early.

 Is Windowsill Mold Dangerous?

 Some cases of windowsill mold can produce toxic mycotoxins, like black mold, which can make you sick.
 Black mold toxins can lead to a more serious case of mold poisoning.
 Typical windowsill mold doesn’t pose a serious danger, but it can trigger allergies that come with uncomfortable symptoms.
 These symptoms may include sneezing, itchy or watery eyes, dry skin, a runny nose, and a cough.